SreejaBethu/Realtime-Stock-Market-Analysis-Visualization/README.md

 A simple financial analysis web application using Streamlit and Yahoo Finance API.

 **Description**
 This app allows users to input a stock ticker and retrieve real-time financial data, including stock information, price information, and business metrics.
-The app uses the Yahoo Finance API to fetch the data and display it in a user-friendly format.
+The app uses the Yahoo Finance API to fetch and display the data in a user-friendly format.

 **Usage**
 Clone the repository and install the required dependencies using pip install -r requirements.txt.